renebarto/baremetal/doc/01-setting-up-for-development.md

 - Using QEMU
 - Using a FTDI JTAG adapter

 Using the JTAG adapter is quite tricky, and currently only supported on Linux.
-If I find the time, I will add a decsription later.
+If I find the time, I will add a description later.

 ### Debugging in QEMU